 How Often Should I Check In on My Values?

-Values are generally stable but not fixed.
-A yearly check-in is a useful rhythm, and it’s wise to revisit values during major life changes.
-Regular reflection helps ensure your internal compass still points true north3.
+Values are generally stable but can shift.
+A yearly check-in is a useful rhythm, and it’s wise to revisit values during major life changes to make sure your compass still points true north3.

 What if Some Values Seem to Clash?

-It’s normal to have competing values, like Adventure and Security.
-See tension as creative space.
-Look for ways to honor both needs rather than sacrificing one for the other.
+Competing values—like Adventure and Security—are normal.
+Treat tension as creative space.
+Look for ways to honor both rather than forcing a trade-off.

 Q: How do I start if I don’t know where to begin?

-A: Begin with peak and valley moments.
-List three high points and three low points, then ask what made each one meaningful.
+A: Start with peak and valley moments.
+List three highs and three lows, then ask what made each meaningful.
 Patterns will emerge.

 Q: How many core values should I keep?

 A: Aim for 5–7 core principles.
-Fewer than five may feel narrow; more than seven becomes hard to apply.
+Fewer than five can be too narrow; more than seven becomes hard to apply.

 Q: What if my values change over time?